David-patrick-chuks/Commerce-Bridge/model/test/README.md

   - Adds all products from `images_data/products.json` to the server
   - Uploads all images for each product with progress tracking
   - Tests duplicate detection and error handling
+  - Supports new product fields: weight, color, sizes, and key features
 - **AI Search Testing**
   - Runs search queries using images (`search1.jpg`, `search2.jpg`, `search3.jpg`)
   - Tests video search with `search-video1.mp4`